 Pursuant to the TCCA, which was enacted by Congress in December 2011, FHFA directed us to increase our single-family guaranty fees by 10 basis points and remit this increase to Treasury.
-This TCCA-related revenue is included in "Net interest income" and the expense is recognized as "TCCA fees increased in the first quarter of 2016 compared with the first quarter of 2015 as our book of business subject to the TCCA continued to grow.
+This TCCA-related revenue is included in "Net interest income" and the expense is recognized as "TCCA fees."
+TCCA fees increased in the third quarter and first nine months of 2016 compared with the third quarter and first nine months of 2015 as our book of business subject to the TCCA continued to grow.
 We expect the guaranty fees collected and expenses incurred under the TCCA to continue to increase in the future.